Hurley (album)

-Hurley is the eighth studio album by American rock band Weezer, released on September 10, 2010 by Epitaph Records.
-The album was produced by Rivers Cuomo and Shawn Everett, and, similar to their previous album Raditude, features songs co-written with songwriters outside of the band.
+Hurley is the eighth studio album by American rock band Weezer, released on September 10, 2010.
+It is Weezer's only album released by Epitaph Records.
+The album was produced by Rivers Cuomo and Shawn Everett.
+Similar to their previous album Raditude, Hurley features songs co-written with songwriters outside of the band.

 Preceded by the single "Memories", Hurley debuted at number six on the US Billboard 200, with over 45,000 units sold in its first week of sales.

 Background

 In late 2009, Weezer revealed the group's seventh album, Raditude.
 Compared to the band's other albums, it received a lukewarm response.
 In December, it was revealed that the band was no longer signed to Geffen Records.
 The band members stated that new material would still be released, but were unsure of the means, whether it be self-released, released online, or released via another label.
 Eventually, the band was signed to the independent label Epitaph.